Preloaded study kits with practice questions, flashcards, tests, and more — free to start.

 In Spring of 2024, 260,062 students took the AP Biology Exam and the mean score was a 3.15.
 Last year, 16.8% of students who took the AP Biology exam scored a 5 and 23.1% scored a 4.
 The odds of you getting a 3 or higher is 68.3% based on 2024 College Board data.

-Sample Free Response Questions
+Sample Free Response Questions.

+Here you can find previous free response questions to review.
 You can practice free response questions in Thea's Smart Study tool.
 Simply select "question type" in the top right-hand corner and select "short answer."

-Getting Your AP Biology
+Getting Your AP Biology Exam Scores.

+The AP Biology exam can be daunting, and we get you may have a lot of questions!
+Here are some commonly asked questions and answers to ensure you're prepped and ready on exam day.
 Wondering how to access your AP Biology exam score?
-Here’s a quick guide to help you retrieve your results and understand what they mean for your academic journey.
+Here's a quick guide to help you retrieve your results and understand what they mean for your academic journey.
+Any further questions?
+Visit here.

 You'll need to join your class section online in order to register for the exam.
 Your school's AP coordinator will order your exam materials and collect all fees.
 The deadline to register for exams is in the fall, but specific deadlines may vary by school—be sure to check with your teacher or AP coordinator.